 Lastly, I suggest trying birth affirmations.
 They are an incredibly powerful tool to help you adjust your mindset.
 Since fear lives in the mind, you must use tools like positive affirmations to move it aside and make room for healthier emotions and thoughts.

 You can create your own simple affirmations on index cards, or you can buy pretty ones.
-You would be surprised all the different forms birth affirmations come in.
+You would be surprised by all the different forms birth affirmations come in.

 To use birth affirmations well, find a few that really spark something inside you or bring you thoughts of peace and strength.
 Then post them where you will see them every day, and reflect on them.
 Every. single. day.